ashleyboehs/ashleyboehs/README.md

 Ashley Boehs

 I am a:
-- Ruby on Rails Software Engineer 👩🏼‍💻
+- Ruby on Rails Software Engineer for CMS 👩🏼‍💻

 🔭 I’m currently working on:
-    - Building an application that uses Stripe.
+    - Building my own Apple app to turn sheet music pages using music cues

 🌱 I’m currently learning:
-    - How to embed Stripe forms into my application.
+    - How to make New Relic alerting better within FedRamp

 Contact info